dvsa/vol-app/docs/app/testing.md

 | Integration      | Real repository queries and schema checks against a local MySQL  | Locally via `composer test:integration` |
 | Functional (E2E) | WebDriver/Cucumber suites from `dvsa/vol-functional-tests`       | Post-deploy per environment (`cd.yaml`) |

-This page documents the integration layer and the two baseline mechanisms that guard the Doctrine entity metadata.
+This page documents the integration layer, the two baseline mechanisms that guard the Doctrine entity metadata, and the two tests that guard output escaping in the table render pipeline.

 ## Integration test suite